Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Constraints on model parameters

 \paragraph*{\textbf{Data Analysis:}} The $\chi^2$ minimization is conducted using the Markov Chain Monte Carlo (MCMC) technique, implemented via the emcee Python library \cite{Foreman_Mackey_2013}.
 The estimated values and variances of the model parameters are provided in Table \ref{tab1}, and the corresponding contour plot is displayed in Figure \ref{fig1}.

-From the results obtained, the first noticeable feature is that, despite comparing the model with different sets of observational data, it consistently predicts the present value of the Hubble parameter to be around 72 km/s/Mpc.
+From the results obtained, the first noticeable feature is the consistency in the observed value of Hubble parameter despite comparing the model with different sets of observational data.
+That is, the model consistently predicts the present value of the Hubble parameter to be around 72 km/s/Mpc for both datasets.
 A careful analysis and comparison with the values reported in \cite{2021CQGra..38n5016J} reveal no significant tension between the $H_0$ values estimated from the two data sets.
 Therefore, by introducing a cosmological constant, we have significantly reduced the tension in the $H_0$ values found in the pure bulk viscous scenario examined in \cite{2021CQGra..38n5016J}.

 Secondly, it is important to note that the equation of state parameter associated with the adiabatic speed of sound in the medium, $\omega_0$ is very close to zero.
-This suggests that the matter component behaves similarly to cold dark matter (CDM) with bulk viscosity, and the value of $\omega_0$ is much lower than those found in \cite{2021CQGra..38n5016J}.
+This suggests that the matter component behaves almost like viscous cold dark matter (vCDM), having a value of $\omega_0$ that is much lower than those found in \cite{2021CQGra..38n5016J}.
 Additionally, $\omega_0$ has an even smaller value when constrained using the D2 dataset, which includes contributions from both the early and late universe.

 Finally, as seen in Fig. \ref{fig1}, the present value of the reduced bulk viscous pressure, $\Omega^0_{\Pi}$ cannot be constrained using late-time data alone (i.e., the D1 dataset).
 To achieve this, early-time data, such as the CMB shift parameter, is also required.
 Once contributions from early-time data are included, the value of $\omega^0_{\Pi}$ becomes significantly more constrained, as shown in Fig. \ref{fig1}.
 Therefore, we conclude that the parametric space of all model parameters related to the macroscopic properties of the fluid (such as $\epsilon_{0}$, $\omega_{0}$, $\Omega^0_{\Pi}$ and $\zeta_0$) can be more tightly constrained by incorporating additional early-universe data.